Staso Docs

 Why Guard

-One wrong tool call from an LLM is enough to refund the wrong customer, delete a production table, or email a million users.
-Prompt-level safety isn't enough — the damage happens at the tool boundary.
+One wrong tool call from an LLM is enough to refund the wrong customer, drop a production table, or email a million users.
+Prompt-level safety doesn't catch this — the damage happens at the tool boundary.
 Guard sits there.

-• block — the call is denied; integrations raise staso.GuardBlocked.
+• block — integrations raise staso.GuardBlocked.
+Catch and recover.

-• escalate — a human must approve before the call runs.
+• escalate — a human must approve.
+Fire-and-forget or wait synchronously.

-• Static rules — proprietary deterministic checks (dangerous shell, destructive SQL, PII patterns).
-Fast and free of LLM calls.
+• Static rules — proprietary deterministic checks (dangerous shell, destructive SQL, PII patterns, protected paths).
+Sub-millisecond, no LLM calls.

-• LLM-judge rules — model-based checks for intent, prompt injection, jailbreaks, hallucinated facts.
+• LLM-judge rules — model-based checks for intent drift, prompt injection, jailbreaks, hallucinated facts.

-• Custom rules — your own rules defined in the dashboard.
+• Custom rules — your own, defined in the dashboard.

-• Policies — bundle rules together and attach them to specific agents or environments.
+• Policies — bundle rules and attach them to agents or environments.

 Next